Router Security Using VLANs for Network Isolation Website by

 NOTE: If you assign a Wi-Fi network to a VLAN, the Wi-Fi password does not change.

 NOTE: VLANs do not get their own passwords.
 Ethernet ports that are assigned to a VLAN are not password protected.
-You do not assign a MAC address to a VLAN, just 1 or more LAN ports and/or one or more SSIDs.
+You do not assign a MAC address to a VLAN, just 1 or more LAN ports and/or 1 or more SSIDs.

 In addition to assigning the router an IP address in a VLAN subnet, you also define the range of IP addresses that DHCP will give out in that subnet.
 Each subnet is independent so this range can vary.
 For example, you might give out 192.168.7.12 through 1921.68.7.250 while at the same time giving out 10.11.12.20 through 10.11.12.222.